 Trump and Putin meet today in Anchorage.
 Here's what to know

-ANCHORAGE, Alaska — President Trump is meeting with Russian President Vladimir Putin in Alaska today, a momentous summit on American soil with a leader isolated by the West over the invasion of Ukraine.
+ANCHORAGE, Alaska — President Trump is meeting with Russian President Vladimir Putin in Alaska today, a momentous summit on American soil with a leader isolated by the West over his invasion of Ukraine.

-Trump, who pledged a quick end to the war in Ukraine during his 2024 campaign, projected confidence ahead of the Anchorage summit — but remained vague about potential outcomes.
+Trump, who pledged a quick end to the war in Ukraine during his 2024 campaign, projected confidence ahead of the Anchorage summit — noting his strong relationship with the Russian leader.

-"Because of a certain relationship that he has with me, running this country … I believe now he's convinced that he's going to make a deal," Trump told Fox News Radio's Brian Kilmeade on Thursday.
-"He's going to make a deal."

-Trump has been casting this meeting as a prelude for a potential second meeting that would include Ukrainian President Volodymyr Zelenskyy.
-On Thursday, he said he had three potential locations in mind, including Alaska.
+"Look, he's a smart guy.
+He's been doing it for a long time, but so have I," Trump told reporters traveling with him on Air Force One to Alaska.
+"We get along.
+It's a good respect level on both sides.
+And I think, you know, something is going to come up."

+The two leaders are expected to meet at Joint Base Elmendorf-Richardson on the outskirts of Anchorage starting at 11 a.m.
+Alaska Time (3 p.m.
+ET).
+White House press secretary Karoline Leavitt said on Thursday that they would hold a joint press conference at the end of the summit.

 European leaders who have backed Ukraine in its fight against Russia spoke with Trump on Wednesday, saying Putin must agree to a ceasefire and security guarantees for Ukraine before any peace talks begin.

-Trump and Putin will hold their talks at Joint Base Elmendorf-Richardson in Anchorage, followed by a joint press conference, the White House said.

-Trump has expressed frustration that Putin was "just tapping me along" after conversations where Putin indicated he wanted peace in Ukraine were followed by strikes on civilian targets.
-Trump has given few details about why these talks would be different, though he did say this week that there would be "severe consequences" for Russia if it did not stop its war, without elaborating.
+On Friday, Trump said he was open to providing security guarantees for Ukraine "along with Europe and other countries" but emphasized that would not involve Ukraine becoming a part of NATO.

-Trump has talked about the possibility of a "land swap" between Russia and Ukraine, but Zelenskyy has strongly opposed ceding territory, noting that doing so would violate his country's constitution.
+Ahead of the summit, Trump had talked about the possibility of a "land swap" between Russia and Ukraine.
+Ukrainian President Volodymyr Zelenskyy has strongly opposed ceding territory, noting that doing so would violate his country's constitution.

+On the flight, Trump acknowledged that he and Putin would talk about land being exchanged — but said it was up to Ukraine.
+He has said he sees Friday's meeting as a prelude to broader talks between Putin and Zelenskyy.

+"I've got to let Ukraine make that decision.
+And I think they'll make a proper decision.
+But I'm not here to negotiate for Ukraine.
+I'm here to get them at a table," he said.

 Copyright 2025 NPR